tokay-lang/tokay/README.md

 ## Documentation

-Same as Tokay itself, the documentation is currently established and is growing.
+Same as Tokay itself, the documentation is currently established.
 The latest version can be obtained on the website [tokay.dev](https://tokay.dev).
 The documentation source code is maintained in a [separate repository](https://github.com/tokay-lang/tokay-docs).

 ## Contribute